-Gail Furman is a psychologist in New York City, a wealthy political activist, and a well-known funder of leftist causes.
+Gail Furman was a psychologist in New York City, a wealthy political activist, and a well-known funder of leftist causes.
 She is the former wife of New York real-estate developer Jay Furman, who died in 2015.
 She is also the mother of Jesse Furman, a federal judge who was appointed to the U.S. District Court for the Southern District of New York by President Barack Obama, and Jason Furman, who served with the three-member Council of Economic Advisers under President Obama.

 Born in 1946, Gail Furman is a native of Queens, New York.
 After graduating from Forest Hills High School, she obtained an undergraduate degree from the University of Michigan and a doctorate in psychology from New York University.
 During her student days, Furman was strongly opposed to the Vietnam War.
 “I was very angry if people didn’t burn their draft cards,” she told a New York Times interviewer in 2008.
 In 1964 Furman worked with the Mississippi “Freedom Summer” project which sought to register new black voters in that state.
 She also worked with the Head Start early-education program in Detroit, and she helped older students prepare themselves for their SAT exams.